zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/aws/aws-authentication.md

 * A `Credentials` object
 * A `ENUM_Region` enumeration value

-The output is a boolean indicating whether the credentials are valid.
+The output is a Boolean indicating whether the credentials are valid.

 ## Read More